 How Much Does It Cost to Build an Eco-Friendly Home?

-Numbers like these make off-the-grid living and “green” homeownership look mighty attractive.
+Numbers like these make an off-the-grid living and “green” homeownership look mighty attractive.

 Green Building Materials